Upcoming Calgary Events to Check Out During National Indigenous History Month

 June is National Indigenous History Month, a time to reflect on and celebrate the contributions of First Nations, Inuit and Métis people.
-National Indigenous Peoples Day takes place this month on June 21 and there is also Aboriginal Awareness Week Calgary from June 19 to 25.
-During this month (and beyond), it’s important to take time to learn about, acknowledge and appreciate Indigenous culture and history.
+National Indigenous Peoples Day takes place on June 21 and there is also Aboriginal Awareness Week Calgary from June 16 to 22.
+During this month and beyond, it’s important to take time to learn about, acknowledge and appreciate Indigenous culture and history.

 Here are some upcoming events where you can learn more about Indigenous culture and stories this month.